The Fuji kit looks like what is becoming my go-to system. Unfortunately, I am missing the new 10-24mm ƒ/4, which will not be out until March.

 The next thing you choose in the menu is Operation Vol.

-I put my setting to OFF.
+I turned my setting to OFF.
 I no longer hear the beep, but the flash still works.
-Hey, I missed many photos because I had the camera in Silent Mode and could never figure out why my moment stopped working.
-I thought I had broken the camera.
-I had to wait and read the manual to find out why.
+I missed many photos because I had the camera in Silent Mode and could never figure out why my moment stopped working.
+I thought I had broken the camera, but I had to wait and read the manual to find out why.

 You can have what everyone else would say is a mountain-top experience and still be depressed.
 I know I have been many times in my life.